oxheadalpha/teztnets/ghostnet/README.md

 tezos-node config update --network https://teztnets.xyz/ghostnet
 ```

-To verify that the update was successful, run tezos-node config and observe that your configuration contains the following user-activated upgrade setting:
+To verify that the update was successful, run `tezos-node config show` and observe that your configuration contains the following user-activated upgrade setting:

 ```
   "user_activated_upgrades": [